 The first step is deciding what kind of doctor you want to see.
 Below are some of the most common types of primary care doctors.
 Clicking on a category will take you to the list of Prisma Health practices in that category.

-Family medicine is the medical specialty that provides continuing, comprehensive health care for the individual and family.
-The scope of family medicine encompasses all ages, both male and female, each organ system and every disease entity.
-Family medicine physicians typically attend a four-year medical school and complete a three-year residency before passing a board-certification exam.
+Family medicine doctors provide comprehensive health care for the individual and family throughout the course of life.
+The scope of family medicine encompasses all ages, each organ system and every disease entity.
+Family medicine doctors typically attend a four-year medical school and complete a three-year residency before passing a board-certification exam.

-Internal medicine physicians are specialists who apply scientific knowledge and clinical expertise to the diagnosis, treatment and care of adults across the spectrum of health to complex illness.
+Internal medicine doctors are specialists who diagnose, treat and care for adults across the spectrum, from health maintenance to complex illness.
 At least three of their seven or more years of medical school and postgraduate training are dedicated to learning how to prevent, diagnose and treat diseases affecting adults, which then is followed by passing a board-certification exam.

-Internal medicine-pediatrics physicians provide general primary health care to adults and children of all ages but have a special focus on treating adults with “carry-over” illnesses from childhood such as cystic fibrosis, diabetes, congenital heart disease and autism.
+Internal medicine-pediatrics (Med-Peds) doctors provide general health care to adults and children of all ages, but have an added special focus on treating adults diagnosed with lifelong conditions in childhood, such as cystic fibrosis, diabetes, congenital heart disease and autism.
 These physicians typically attend a four-year medical school followed by a four-year residency (two years in internal medicine and two in pediatrics) before passing a board-certification exam.
-In the Upstate, GHS is the only system with doctors in this relatively new branch of primary care.

 OB/GYNs specialize in the management of pregnancy, labor and birth.
 These doctors also receive specialized education in the female reproductive system and surgical care.
 Much of their education focuses on the detection and management of obstetric and gynecologic problems.
 OB/GYNs typically attend a four-year medical school and then undertake a four-year residency before passing a board-certification exam.